Refracting telescope: Refracting telescope designs

 All refracting telescopes use the same principles.
 The combination of an objective lens 1 and some type of eyepiece 2 is used to gather more light than the human eye is able to collect on its own, focus it 5, and present the viewer with a brighter, clearer, and magnified virtual image 6.

 The objective in a refracting telescope refracts or bends light.
 This refraction causes parallel light rays to converge at a focal point; while those not parallel converge upon a focal plane.
 The telescope converts a bundle of parallel rays to make an angle α, with the optical axis to a second parallel bundle with angle β.
 The ratio β/α is called the angular magnification.
 It equals the ratio between the retinal image sizes obtained with and without the telescope.

 Refracting telescopes can come in many different configurations to correct for image orientation and types of aberration.
 Because the image was formed by the bending of light, or refraction, these telescopes are called refracting telescopes or refractors.

 Galilean telescope

 The design Galileo Galilei used c.
 1609 is commonly called a Galilean telescope.
 It used a convergent (plano-convex) objective lens and a divergent (plano-concave) eyepiece lens (Galileo, 1610).
-A Galilean telescope, because the design has no intermediary focus, results in a non-inverted and, with the help of some devices, an upright image.
+A Galilean telescope, because the design has no intermediary focus, results in a non-inverted (i.e., upright) image.